hmlendea/more-cultural-names/README.md

 3. You can reply on the [forum thread](https://forum.paradoxplaza.com/forum/index.php?threads/submod-mcn-more-cultural-names.980621/)
 4. You can reply on the [Steam discussion thread](https://steamcommunity.com/groups/ck2hip/discussions/0/282992646980457966/)

+It would also be very helpful if you could provide a link to a source that can atest the authenticity of the names you submitted, when possible.

 ## Development focus

 Currently, the development is focues on the following areas: